realliance/senior-game/GETTINGSTARTED.md

 Make sure you have the Entity Debugger Window Ready when working with ECS (Windows -> Analysis -> Entity Debugger).

 The Hierarchy does not properly update with Entities.
-Use the Entity Debugger in it's place when in PlayMode.
+Use the Entity Debugger in its place when in PlayMode.

 While with normal Unity usage you can watch GameObjects move around in the Scene window when PlayMode is active, this is not the case with ECS.